koy2/Senior-Design---Group-1--Educational-Duffing-Oscillator---2021-2022/README.md

 *Figure 02.
 Flowchart for the Interface*
 ***
 ### Solid State Relay
+There are two files for the solid state relay: (4a) and (4b).
+The one with the word 'double' runs two relay; the other runs a single relay.
+The period is this: (Period of the duty cycle) x (the number of full steps made by dividing 1 by the step size).
+The step size range is (0,1], and the period of the duty cycle cannot be less than 0.04.
+This forces the minimum step size to be 0.05 (not tested for in current code).

+***

 ### Required Import Statements on Raspberry Pi
 ### File Descriptions
 ### Other Important Notes